apache/druid/docs/content/querying/groupbyquery.md

 - druid.query.groupBy.maxMergingDictionarySize: size of the on-heap dictionary used when grouping on strings, per query, in bytes.
 Note that this is based on a rough estimate of the dictionary size, not the actual size.
 - druid.query.groupBy.maxOnDiskStorage: amount of space on disk used for aggregation, per query, in bytes.
-By default, this is 0, which means all aggregation is done in-memory.
+By default, this is 0, which means aggregation will not use disk.

 If maxOnDiskStorage is 0 (the default) then a query that exceeds either the on-heap dictionary limit, or the off-heap aggregation table limit, will fail with a "Resource limit exceeded" error describing the limit that was exceeded.

 If maxOnDiskStorage is greater than 0, queries that exceed the in-memory limits will start using disk for aggregation.
-Queries that then also exceed maxOnDiskStorage will fail with a "Resource limit exceeded" error indicating that they ran out of disk space.
+In this case, when either the on-heap dictionary or off-heap hash table fills up, partially aggregated records will be sorted and flushed to disk.
+Then, both in-memory structures will be cleared out for further aggregation.
+Queries that then go on to exceed maxOnDiskStorage will fail with a "Resource limit exceeded" error indicating that they ran out of disk space.

 With groupBy v2, cluster operators should make sure that the off-heap hash tables and on-heap merging dictionaries will not exceed available memory for the maximum possible concurrent query load (given by